Time-Hu/posts/officiallyOpenSourced.md

+# HStream - a streaming database on trend
-# EMQ officially release HStreamDB under an open license
+# - EMQ officially release HStreamDB under an open license

 ## Intro

 To better address the needs for real-time streaming data storage and processing in various businesses, we (EMQ) have been searching for an optimal system and architecture.

-We presented a brand new concept in the previous post ["When Database Meets Stream Computing: The Birth of Stream Database!"](https://www.emqx.io/blog/birth-of-streaming-database) - "Stream Database" - a new database category. **In the article today, we will introduce HStreamDB, a Stream Database currently being developed by the Haskell Team from EMQ**.
-Comparing it with the existing unstructured streaming solutions, we believe that [Stream Database pioneered by HStreamDB](http://hstream.io/) will be the best choice in the era of real-time data processing.
+We have presented a brand new concept in the previous post ["When Database Meets Stream Computing: The Birth of Streaming Database!"](https://www.emqx.io/blog/birth-of-streaming-database) - "Streaming Database" - a new database category. **In the article today, we will introduce HStreamDB, a Streaming Database currently being developed by the Haskell Team from EMQ**.
+Comparing it with the existing unstructured streaming solutions, we believe that [Streaming Database pioneered by HStreamDB](http://hstream.io/) will be the best choice in the era of real-time data processing.
 Also that it will become the core infrastructure of software systems in the future.

-## HStream Stream Database Overview
+## HStream Streaming Database Overview

- **HStreamDB is a stream database designed for streaming data, with complete lifecycle management for accessing, storing, processing, and distributing large-scale real-time data streams**.
+ **HStreamDB is a streaming database designed for streaming data, with complete lifecycle management for accessing, storing, processing, and distributing large-scale real-time data streams**.
 It uses standard SQL (and its stream extensions) as the primary interface language, with real-time as the main feature, and aims to simplify the operation and management of data streams and the development of real-time applications.

 The figure below shows the overall architecture of HStreamDB.
 A single HStreamDB node consists of two core components, HStream Server (HSQL) and HStream Storage (HStorage).
 And an HStream cluster consists of several peer-to-peer HStreamDB nodes.
 Clients can connect to any HStreamDB node in the cluster and perform stream processing and analysis through your familiar SQL language.

 ![画板.png](https://static.emqx.net/images/ca810cdf1d13ffbc1fe15ce41daa1695.png)

 <center>HStreamDB Structure Overview</center>

 HStream Server (HSQL), the core computation component of HStreamDB, is designed to be stateless.
 The primary responsibility of HSQL is to support client connection management, security authentication, SQL parsing and optimization, and operations for stream computation such as task creation, scheduling, execution, management, etc.

 ###  HStream Server